-Artificial Intelligence for Automation Service, is an application which lets you explore machine learning capabilities directly in your Bizagi processes, by letting the processes use a predictive analysis service that is based upon the reliable data that you have in a Bizagi Dataset.
+Artificial Intelligence is an application which lets you explore machine learning capabilities directly in your Bizagi processes, by letting the processes use a predictive analysis service that is based upon the reliable data that you have in a Bizagi Dataset (Business Insights).

 For such models, you can easily set your Bizagi processes to present a prediction once certain data has been provided.
-You can use that prediction as a default value, or offer it for en usaer approval.
+You can use that prediction as a default value, or offer it for user approval.

 You can configure all of this without being an expert data scientist.